 Being overweight and not following a healthy diet is one of the primary triggers for GERD.

 Cigarette smoke, second-hand smoke, and/or constant exposure to pollutants can aggravate a cough.
 Smoking is also linked as a risk factor34 for developing COPD (chronic obstructive pulmonary disease) and chronic bronchitis, frequent causes of long-term cough.
 Not to mention lung and other cancers.

 As soon as you quit smoking your lungs begin to recover.35 For many previous smokers, coughing usually reduces.
 Kicking the habit also has numerous other benefits, like improving your exercise tolerance and reducing your risk of developing heart disease and cancers.

 Certain techniques have been studied36 to assist with decreasing the frequency of nagging coughs.
 While the initial methods to manage a cough are often with medications, chronic and especially refractory coughs might require alternative methods of management.
 One such method is cough suppression therapy (CST).37

 Behavioral CST is a technique that you can learn with the help of a speech therapist.
 As part of this technique, you employ more mindful breathing practices every time you feel like you are going to cough.
 Focus is shifted away from the cough to more rapid breathing practices.
 Airflow sounds, swallowing, and even eating cough drops are other distractors that you can use to minimize coughing.

 Initial attempts at CST will be with your speech or pulmonary therapist.
 They will monitor the manner in which you are suppressing your cough.
-You will also be exposed to potential cough stimuli and observed for your ability to control your cough.
+They will also expose you to potential cough stimuli and observe your ability to control your cough.